Ágoston Pável: Literary and academic work

 In 1924, he was in charge of the library of the cultural organisation of Vas County and of the city of Szombathely.
-In 1925 he compiled and published service directory of cultural organisations for the library of Vas County and the city of Szombathely.
+In 1925 he compiled and published a service directory of cultural organisations for the library of Vas County and the city of Szombathely.
 By January 1, 1926, he had completed the indexing and restructuring of the museum library.
 "The year 1926 marks a watershed in the history of the cultural organisation library, because due to the cooperation of Pável Ágoston a new vitality ran through the veins of the library, and thus the former strict rules and restrictions were lifted."

 In February 1928 began a friendship with Ferenc Móra and Vilko Novak.
 In September 1928 he took charge of the museum of Vas County and of the folklore magazine, and in November 1928 of that year Pável founded the Association of Amity of the Vas County Museum.
 For the school year 1928-29 Pável opened his home to the 15-year-old Sándor Weöres, who was later to become a well-known Hungarian poet.

 On April 27, 1932, Pável became a member of the caucus of the Folklore Society, and on June 12, 1939, a member of the correspondence department.
 In December 1932 was published his first compendium of verse called "Praying in The Bosom of The Blind Valley".

 From March 1933 until his death in 1946 he was the editor of the scientific journal Vasi Szemle ("Vas Review").
 Pável formulated and declared the journal's objective as "a dedication to and an appreciation of the cultural problems in the history of Vas County and west Hungary."

 On August 1, 1933, he was shifted to Faludi High School.
 In 1934 became an honorary secretary member of the Hungarian National Culture Association.
 In the same year he gained membership of the Erdély Szépmíves Céh publishing company.
 From March 26, 1936, he was a member of the Tömörkény Society in Szeged.